-Originally certificated on 29 November 2018
+Originally certificated on 19 February 2019

+Hardy Giesler

-Hardy Giesler Chief Executive Officer
+Chief Executive Officer

 This Certificate was amended on 22 May 2024 as part of a transition of The BBA Agrément Certificate scheme delivered under the BBA's ISO/IEC 17020 accreditation.
-This Certificate was issued originally under accreditation to ISO/IEC 17026.
-Sections marked with the symbol 1 are not issued under accreditation.
-Full conversion to the ISO/IEC 17020 format will take place at the next Certificate review.
-The BBA is a UKAS accredited inspection Body (No.4345).
+This Certificate was issued originally under accreditation to ISO/IEC 17020 format will take place at the next Certificate review.
+The BBA is a UKAS accredited Inspection Body (No.4345).
 Readers MUST check the validity of this Agrément Certificate by either referring to the BBA website or contacting the BBA directly.
 Any photographs are for illustrative purposes only, do not constitute advice and must not be relied upon.

-British Board of AgrémentBucknalls Lane Watford
+British Board of Agrément

-Herts WD25 9BA

-tel: 01923 665300 clientservices@bbacerts.co.uk www.bbacerts.co.uk
+Bucknalls Lane Watford Herts WD25 9BA tel: 01923 665300 clientservices@bbacerts.co.uk www.bbacerts.co.uk